Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19) outbreak.

 M T W R F SA SU — Indicates the day of the week

-Three credit-hour courses usually meet for two-and-a-half hours (excluding breaks) if once a week, for one-and-a-quarter hours if twice a week, and for 50 minutes if three times a week.
 Benedictine University reserves the right to close or cancel courses if they are over- or under-enrolled.
-The University also reserves the right to change course meeting days or times, instructor or room locations.
+The University also reserves the right to change course meeting days or times, course format, instructors, or room locations.

 NOTE: Students receive no credit for audited courses and no entry is made on permanent transcripts.
 Students may change to or from audit only during the first week of class.
 The tuition rate per hour is one-half the full tuition rate.
 Students may not seek credit for an audit course by later examination.
 Lab courses may not be audited.

-*This policy does not apply to classes in the Moser College of Adult and Professional Studies.
+*This policy does not apply to classes in the School of Graduate, Adult and Professional Education (SGAPE)

 Students who have graduated may not repeat a course for credit in which they previously earned a grade of "A," "B," "C" or "D." A student who has graduated may only audit a course in which they previously earned credit.